 It represents the maiden, mother, crone, the three sacred stages a woman goes through in her lifetime.

 This is also related to the 3 phases of the visible moon: waning, waxing, and full.

-The triquetra was later appropriated by Celtic Christians who used it to represent the Holy Trinity: Father, son & holy spirit.
+The triquetra was later appropriated by Celtics who used it to represent the Holy Trinity: Father, son & holy spirit.

 So a triquetra tattoo may mean different things to different people.

 It can also represent the natural “threes” in life: past, present, future, beginning, middle, end, or earth, water, sky.

 For the Viking lifestyle, an axe is essential.